 - Canning salt should be used in the brine instead of table salt.
 Table salt leaves a white milky sediment in the jars (see Step 2).

-- Soak the lupini beans in glass, aluminum, cast iron, or any material that will not absorb toxins.
+- Soak the lupinis in glass, aluminum, cast iron, or any material that will not absorb toxins.
 Do not use a plastic colander or container to rinse and soak the beans.
-Plastics will absorb the toxins and can be released in to the contents of the colander or container when it is used again.
+Plastics will absorb the toxins and can be released into the contents of the colander or container when it is used again.

-- Rinse the lupini beans and soak in fresh brine at least twice a day (see Step 2).
+- Rinse the lupinis and soak in fresh brine at least twice a day (see Step 2).
 Brine also helps keep bacteria from developing.
 Refrigerate the beans.

-- Pressure canning is the only safe method for canning lupini beans.
-Lupini beans are hot-packed in preparation for pressure canning (see Step 3).
+- Canning is the only safe method for storing lupini beans.
+Lupinis are hot-packed in preparation for canning (see Step 3).